Alex-Vickery/alexander-vickery.github.io/README.md

 ### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) installed on your computer.
+Make sure you have [Node.js](https://nodejs.org/) installed on your machine.

 ### Installation